exadel-inc/esl/src/modules/esl-random-text/README.md

 - `ESLRandomText.generateText(words, shuffle)` - static method that generates random text from the dictionary.
   Returns a string with `words` number of words.
 If `shuffle` is `true` words are chosen randomly from the dictionary.
-  Otherwise words are chosen in the dictionary order.
+  Otherwise, words are chosen in the dictionary order.

 - `ESLRandomText.generateTextHTML(words, wordsPerParagraph, shuffle)` - static method that generates random text from the dictionary.
   Returns an HTML string with `words` number of words and `wordsPerParagraph` number of words per paragraph.
   If `shuffle` is `true` words are chosen randomly from the dictionary.
-Otherwise words are chosen in the dictionary order.
+Otherwise, words are chosen in the dictionary order.